US bids farewell to Trump hotel for luxury and access - ExBulletin

 AFP contacted the Trump Organization, but there was no response.

-The former president handed over control of his businesses to his two adult sons and an administrator when he entered the White House, promising not to get involved when in reality he was promoting the places to every occasion.
+The former president handed over control of his businesses to his two grown sons and a director when he entered the White House, promising not to get involved while actually promoting the place at every opportunity.

 Meanwhile, the Trump Organization has pledged to donate its profits from foreign governments to the US Treasury.